top of page

 “Karibu sana,” he said, distracted, his mouth half-full of food.
 “We will miss you, Si-si.”

 Cecilia begrudgingly made her way to the door, crouching to pull on the battered old sneakers that Neema had given her.
 She took her time lacing them up, waiting for the tears to clear from her eyes.
-Part of her wanted to remain here, in the humble haven of the Makoye home, because it had been far too long since anyone had treated her like family.
-It had been far too long since she had felt a mother’s warmth.
+Part of her wanted to remain here, in the cozy haven of the Makoye home, because it had been far too long since anyone had treated her like family.

 Davy opened the door and stepped out into the stairwell.
 As Cecilia turned her attention to the other shoe, she felt a light pull on her sleeve.
 She turned her head to the side and came face-to-face with the Makoye girl, who had somehow quietly liberated herself from her spot at the table.